FEMA Flood Map Service Center: Products and Tools Overview

 Regulatory Mapping Products

 Flood Insurance Rate Map (FIRM) - The official map of a community on which FEMA has delineated both the special hazard areas and the risk premium zones applicable to the community.
 Full FIRM panels are quite large (36" x 25.875"), so most users will prefer to print out a smaller selected portion called a FIRMette.
-This can be accomplished by selecting "View" once you have located your FIRM or by using the FIRMette - Desktop application.
+This can be accomplished by selecting the "Print Map/FIRMette" button for modernized areas or the "View" button for unmodernized areas once you have located your FIRM.

 Letters of Map Change (LOMC) - Documents, including different types of Letters of Map Revision (LOMR) and Letters of Map Amendment (LOMA), that are issued by FEMA to revise or amend the flood hazard information shown on the FIRM without requiring the FIRM to be physically revised and republished.
 In addition, FEMA issues a formal determination letter, called a LOMC Revalidation or LOMC-VALID letter - when one or more previously issued LOMCs are found to still be valid during a new flood mapping study of an area.
 Revalidation letters are included in the LOMC product results on this site.